theAstralProgrammer0/Xeventy2.0/README.md

 Would you like to customize the import alias (`@/*` by default)?
 No / Yes // No What import alias would you like configured? @/*
 ```

+I realized Next.js caches on the front-end automatically and does not require
+manual caching.